transientBug/transientbug-rails/README.md

 General principles:
  - Try to keep it simple, mkay?

-Stack:
+## Stack:
+ - Docker for dev/deployments

+### Backend:
  - Ruby on Rails 5.2
-   - Ruby 2.4.1 (aim is to upgrade to 2.5 soonish)
+   - Ruby 2.5.1
-   - Node 8 for webpacker gem
    - Sidekiq for ActiveJob
    - Clockwork.rb for periodic tasks
-   - Docker for dev/deployments
  - Postgresql 9.6
  - Elasticsearch 5.6
  - Redis 4

+### Frontend
+ - Semantic-UI
+ - JQuery for basic stuff
+ - React for advanced stuff
+ - Webpack 4 & Sprockets
+   - Node 8 with the webpacker gem
+   - Current thoughts are to ditch Sprockets, idk.

-A Paw.app file is provided and I try to keep it up to date with the current API.
+~A Paw.app file is provided and I try to keep it up to date with the current API.~ Currently the paw file has been removed but I'm working on a better replacement.

 # Testing
 Chrome headless is being setup for the capybara tests, you should install it